Azure-Samples/azure-spring-boot-samples/keyvault/azure-securtiy-keyvault-jca/run-with-command-line-server-side/README.md

    ```
 1. Get the azure-security-keyvault-jca.jar.
 You can download the latest published jar from maven
    repository [azure-security-keyvault-jca].
 When this document is written, the latest jar is
-   azure-security-keyvault-jca.2.2.0.jar
+   azure-security-keyvault-jca-2.6.0.jar
-1. Make a directory, for example, sample_client.
-Then put the 3 files into sample_client folder
+1. Make a directory, for example, sample_server.
+Then put the 3 files into sample_server folder
     - java.security
-    - run-with-command-line-client-1.0.0.jar
+    - run-with-command-line-server-side-1.0.0.jar
-    - azure-security-keyvault-jca-2.1.0.jar
+    - azure-security-keyvault-jca-2.6.0.jar
 1. Open terminal and enter the directory sample_server, run the following command:
    ```
    java\
-   --module-path ./azure-security-keyvault-jca-2.1.0.jar \
+   --module-path ./azure-security-keyvault-jca-2.6.0.jar \
    --add-modules com.azure.security.keyvault.jca \
    -Dsecurity.overridePropertiesFile=true \
    -Djava.security.properties==./java.security \